On the role of initial velocities in pair dispersion in a microfluidic chaotic flow: Acknowledgements

-\paragraph*{Acknowledgements} We thank A. Frishman for the helpful and extensive discussions of the theory, O. Hirschberg for useful discussions of the mathematical and statistical analysis, M. Feldman for his insights regarding the implications to Biology, and Y. Silberberg for his helpful advices.
-EA had fruitful discussions with J. Bec, S. Musacchio, D. Vincenzi, EW Saw and R. Chetrite, kindly organised by the latter; both authors gained from discussions with V. Lebedev and G. Falkovich.
-This work is supported by the Lower Saxony Ministry of Science and Culture Cooperation (Germany).
+We thank A. Frishman for the helpful and extensive discussions of the theory and O. Hirschberg for useful discussions of the mathematical and statistical analysis; EA had fruitful discussions with J. Bec, S. Musacchio, D. Vincenzi, EW Saw and R. Chetrite, kindly organised by the latter; both authors gained from thorough discussions with V. Lebedev, as well as the helpful reading and comments of an earlier version of the manuscript by G. Boffetta, A. Celani, and M. Feldman.
+This work is supported by the Lower Saxony Ministry of Science and Culture Cooperation (Germany; grant \#VWZN2729) and the Israel Science Foundation (ISF; grant \#882/15).